mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 So if you say something, maybe you can say, “Sun Face Buddha, Moon Face Buddha.”
 What is Sun Face Buddha, Moon Face Budha?
 What would be right?
 Shall I depend [on] Sun Face Buddha, living for eternity, seeking for the Buddha’s face?
 What is peace, what is bliss, real bliss?
 Always questions there.

-But if you see exactly sort of a face that you can depend on, that face is really *[unintelligible]* not real face *[unintelligible]* but through the face you can see the real face.
+But if you see exactly sort of a face that you can depend on, that face is really [a trick?], not real face *[unintelligible]* but through the face you can see the real face.

 But that face always leaves you with a question: “What is your face?”
 Constantly. *[unintelligible]*